andy-goryachev-oracle/Test/doc/TabStopPolicy.md

 ## Alternatives

-None.
+None known.

 ## Risks and Assumptions

-Possible incompatibility with custom controls which define similar property or a property with the same name (highly unlikely).
+Possible incompatibility with custom controls which define similar property or a property with the same name.